mrezabayat/iamsorush/content/posts/shared-pointer-cpp/index.md

 ```

-A shared pionter can be empty
+A shared pointer can be empty

 ```cpp
 shared_ptr<A> sp4; // has no managed object.